RANJAN-ritesh/RANJAN-ritesh/README.md

 # Hi there, I'm RITESH RANJAN 👋

-## Driven and Curious Full Stack Web Developer skilled in MERN Stack.!!
+## Driven and fast-learning full-stack developerwith specialization in MERN, Stack andHTML.
+Skilled at coordinating with cross-functional teams in a deadline-drivenenvironment with ability to be a hands-onand competent leader.
+Looking forward tohoning my skills in a challenging workenvironment.

 - 🌱 I’m currently learning MERN stack and Data structure and Algorithms.
 - 👯 I’m looking to collaborate with other content creators.